Who We Are

 Lynn is a regular contributor to both Martha Stewart Radio and to NPR’s Science Friday.
 For Science Friday, she created Tabletop Science—videos that make science fun and accessible.
 She has also written for several children’s and parenting magazines.
 She is a member of the Seattle 7 Writer’s group and is active in teaching and raising literacy.

-Her newest book, a memoir called Mama Gone Geek, will be released in October 2014.
+Her newest book is a memoir called Mama Gone Geek.

 Erin is a born and raised Seattleite, who graduated with a degree in communications from the University of Washington.
 She loves the creative process and thoroughly enjoys digging into unfamiliar, even difficult subject matter, to create smart, visually interesting and entertaining videos.
 She loves working with media in all forms and prides herself on her attention to detail.
 She previously worked for independent schools in the Northwest Association of Independent Schools as an admissions director, which is where she honed her love for working with people.
 She has three busy kids and when not working, can be found almost exclusively running from the grocery store, to her children’s schools and to all little league fields in the greater suburban area.